Is cell segregation like oil and water: asymptotic versus transitory regime: Introduction

-In summary, in the context of cell segregation, an algebraic scaling with an exponent that differs from $1/3$, the value expected for fluid segregation, has been attributed to additional intercellular interaction besides differential adhesion~\cite{MehVic2013, MehVic2014, VisSpaDas2020}.
-Such mechanisms include collective motion~\cite{MehMonNemVic2012, FujNakShiSaw2019} or velocity-dependent interaction of the cells~\cite{BelThoBruAlmCha2008, BeaBru2011,StrJuuBauKabDuk2014}.
-However, for both, experiments and numerical simulations, the algebraic decay of the segregation indices is usually only observed during the last two orders of magnitude of time~\cite{BeaBru2011,MehMonNemVic2012,NakIsh2011,StrJuuBauKabDuk2014} or on an even shorter time interval ~\cite{CocLocSteCol2017}.
+In summary, in the context of cell segregation, an algebraic scaling with an exponent that differs from $1/3$, the value expected for fluid segregation, has been attributed to additional intercellular interaction besides differential adhesion~\cite{MehVic2013, VisSpaDas2020}.
+Such mechanisms include collective motion~\cite{MehMonNemVic2012, FujNakShiSaw2019, BeaAlmBru2017} or velocity-dependent interaction of the cells~\cite{BelThoBruAlmCha2008, BeaBru2011,StrJuuBauKabDuk2014,Kab2012}.
+The analysis of the asymptotic behavior in these theoretical models, in a steady regime and for large numbers of cells, is primarily used to discriminate between models.
+However, it is unclear whether this asymptotic regime is relevant for biological cell segregation processes and the corresponding in-vitro experiments~\cite{Dur2021}.
+Moreover, for both experiments and numerical simulations, the algebraic decay of the segregation indices is usually only observed during the last two orders of magnitude of time~\cite{BeaBru2011,NakIsh2011,StrJuuBauKabDuk2014,Kab2012} or on an even shorter time interval ~\cite{CocLocSteCol2017, MehMonNemVic2012}.